How to Grow Mushrooms at Home: The Beginner's Guide

 Once the substrate is ready, we need to add a sample of clean and healthy spores or mycelium to grow out on.

-The process is called the inoculation of a substrate.
-The mycelium will then grow out and consume the substrate, in a process called colonisation
+This process is called inoculation of a substrate.
+The mycelium will then grow out and consume the substrate in a process called colonisation.

 Some healthy mushroom mycelium chewing through some substrate.